+We discuss the issues and answer questions to help ensure that our clients understand the status of their case.
 Workers’ compensation may provide up to two-thirds of a worker’s average weekly wage during recovery, as well as lump-sum payments for impairment or disability.
 While a workers’ compensation case is in progress, we also seek to determine whether a third party – such as a subcontractor, equipment manufacturer or delivery service – is liable.
 Various companies, property owners, architects, engineers, contractors, subcontractors and managers may be involved in a construction project.
 We help clients pursue compensation from all relevant sources.

 Our Role In Your Recovery

 An injured construction worker is easily overwhelmed while doing their best to get well after a fall injury, an explosion or an injury caused by a defective tool.
 If an accident is fatal, families must prepare for a funeral and burial.
 Our Indiana construction injury lawyers lift burdens from our clients’ shoulders.